Major Accomplishments & Purchases

 LION V-Force Turnout Gear

-The best technology that results is the optimum balance of mobility and protection for first responders and the most flexible and comfortable outer shell fabric the fire service has ever seen.
+The best result is an optimum balance of mobility and protection for first responders, and the most flexible and comfortable outer-shell fabric the fire service has ever seen.

 30 Complete Sets Wildfire Gear Plus